On Page SEO Activities That Actually Work

 ✔ Best Practices for Image Optimization:

-- Use descriptive filenames (e.g. best-running-shoes.jpg)
+- Use descriptive filenames (e.g. best-winter-coats.jpg)

 - Add alt text for accessibility and SEO.

-- Compress images using tools like TinyPNG or ShortPixel.
+- Compress images using tools like TinyPNG or ShortPixel

-Example Alt Text: Bad: img_1234.jpg Good: best-running-shoes-for-marathon.jpg
+Example Alt Text: Bad: img_1234.jpg Good: best-winter-coats-for-2025.jpg

-Related Resource: Image SEO Optimization Guide
+PageTest Related Resource: Image SEO Optimization Guide

 5. Internal Linking & Site Navigation